A Comprehensive Survey on Long Context Language Modeling: Workflow Design

 \paragraph{Continuous Memory.} Continuous Memory encodes long context information into latent vector representations, enabling efficient retrieval of historical context without explicitly storing raw text.
 For instance, LongMem~\citep{longmem} splits lengthy texts into fixed-length segments and caches their key-value pairs from intermediate Transformer layers in an external memory bank.
 During inference, it retrieves top-k relevant historical key-value pairs through query-key attention operation and integrates them with current hidden states via a joint attention mechanism.
 A newly designed cross-network residual connection between the LLM backbone and a trainable Transformer-based SideNet conducts such memory retrieval and fusion operations.
 MemoryLLM~\citep{memoryllm} embeds trainable memory tokens within each Transformer layer as a fixed-size memory pool, implementing a self-update mechanism that selectively overwrites less frequently accessed memory information with new information by replacing only a portion of memory units per update cycle.

 \paragraph{Parametric Memory.} Parametric Memory internalizes long context information within the model's weights.
 For example, DSI (Differentiable Search Index)~\citep{dsi} reformulates document retrieval as a generation task, training the model to directly output document IDs for queries, which allowing for the memorization of document-query mappings in models' parameters.
 This approach eliminates the need for external storage and retrieval.
 Further, DSI++~\citep{dsiplusplus} addresses the catastrophic forgetting issues of DSI in continual learning settings by introducing a sharpness-aware loss function: $min_{\theta}max_{||\epsilon||_2\le\rho)}\mathcal{L}(\theta+\epsilon)$, where $\theta$ is the model parameters, and $\rho$ is a threshold.
 This loss encourages the model to converge to flatter minima, which are empirically shown to improve memory retention.
 Additionally, DSI++ employs a generative memory technique for memory replay, where a generator synthesizes pseudo-queries for previously indexed documents.
 These queries are mixed with new document data during continual training to mitigate forgetting and maintain updating over time.
 Generative Adapter~\citep{chen2024generative} dynamically generates lightweight adapter modules (\(\Delta_t\)) for previous context chunks (\([C_1, C_2, ..., C_t]\)) based on their hidden states (\([H_1, H_2, ..., H_t]\)) from the base LM, using an adapter generator (\(G\)) during test-time contextualization.
 Then, during inference, the generated adapter is integrated into the base LM for text generation.
+YORO~\citep{kobayashi-etal-2025-read} internalizes the database schema in input prompts into parametric knowledge of LMs via fine-tuning, significantly reduces the input token length by 66\%-98\% for Text-to-SQL task.